captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 airplanes, trains, cars
 ---
-and he'd spend all his time
+and he’d spend all his time
 ---
 with those mini-things
 ---